Residency Program Overview

 7) How are U of T family residents treated on off-service rotations?

-The call schedule adheres to PARO guidelines and depends both on the hospital site and the specific rotation.
+The call schedule adheres to PARO guidelines and depends both on the hospital teaching site and the specific rotation.
 Residents will do no more than 1 in 4 in-hospital call or 1 in 3 home call.
 Traditionally, rotations like internal medicine and general surgery have more rigorous call schedules, while other rotations allow for less frequent call.